Dr Sarah Fine

 Forum for European Philosophy public lecture, LSE.
 European Provocations.
 ‘Isaiah Berlin on Two Concepts of Liberty’.
 June 2013.
 More information

-Dr Fine has been involved in Outreach work at Oxford and Cambridge, speaking to prospective students about applying to university, as well as offering taster lectures for school pupils (aged 11 to 18) on diverse subjects in philosophy and politics.
+Dr Fine has been involved in Outreach work, speaking to prospective students about applying to university, as well as offering taster lectures for school pupils (aged 11 to 18) on diverse subjects in philosophy and politics.